sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/02-invoking-local-services.markdown

     @Reference
 	private volatile FooLocalService _fooLocalService;

+The sample declares the `_fooLocalService` field to be volatile--making a field volatile is completely optional.

 **Important:** You should never invoke `*LocalServiceImpl` objects directly.
 You should only invoke them indirectly through the `*LocalService` objects.